brokenpylons/docker-lualatex/README.md

 Included:

 - texlive-base
-- texlive-latex-recommended
+- texlive-latex-base
 - texlive-luatex

 [dockerhub](https://hub.docker.com/r/brokenpylons/lualatex)

 ## Why?

 All other images on dockerhub are bloated.
 This image installs only the minimal selection of packages needed to run lualatex and nothing more.
-The size on dockerhub is 116MB (316MB when installed).
+The size on dockerhub is 108MB (296MB when installed).
+You can install additional packages using ```tlmgr```.

 ## Usage